AndrewLiu0725/pyADR/README.md

 2. Select file 'TestData_Measurement.csv' in the 'Data/TestData' folder
 3. Key in J = 0.026703 and Sigma J = 0.000035
 4. The age should be around 28Ma

+## Words from the developer
+If you find this application useful, please star this repo.